Overview

 - Click Yes to confirm

-If you don’t have admin privileges, you’ll need to request consent from your Azure AD administrator.
+If you don’t have admin privileges, you’ll need to request consent from your organization’s Microsoft 365 or Azure administrator.
 Without admin consent, some integrations may not work properly.

 Create Client Secret